Introduction

 Benefits of Strengthening the Lower Trapezius

-We spend so much time hunched over phones, laptops, and steering wheels that our upper traps get tight and overworked, while the lower traps practically go dormant.
+We spend so much time hunched over phones, laptops, and steering wheels that our upper traps become tight and overworked, while the lower traps are left weak and inactive.
 The result?
-Rounded shoulders, nagging neck pain, and weaker lifts.
-But once you start doing the right lower trapezius exercises, everything begins to shift.
-Here’s what you’ll feel and notice:
+Rounded shoulders, nagging neck pain, and limited strength during lifts.
+That’s where a lower trapezius exercise routine comes in, it helps wake up those underused muscles, improve posture, and bring balance back to your upper body.

 Improved Posture